Natain/Natain/README.md

-I'm a Junior Full Stack Developer 🤓, alumus of [Sapienza Università di Roma 🎓](https://www.uniroma1.it/it/pagina-strutturale/home).
-Currently seeking a role in backend or frontend developer.I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.I love to explore new technologies and leverage them to solve real-life problems ✨.
+I'm a Front-end Web Developer 🤓, alumus of [Sapienza Università di Roma 🎓](https://www.uniroma1.it/it/pagina-strutturale/home).
+Currently seeking a role in Front-end developer.I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.